-You’re probably on a first name basis with your CRM, but you may be less familiar with ERPs.
-Here’s a breakdown of the differences between CRM and ERP, details about the top ERP systems, and how you can integrate your ERP and CRM.
+You might be on a first name basis with your CRM but less familiar with ERPs.
+Here’s a breakdown of the similarities and differences between CRM and ERP, details about the top ERP systems, and how you can integrate your ERP and CRM.

-Using the same example, a CRM might allow salespeople to create email templates and automated workflows to send to a segment of prospects announcing that new product.
+If we look back at the same example used above for ERP, a CRM would allow salespeople to create email templates and automated workflows to send a segment of prospects an announcement for that new product.

-About: Odoo is an open source ERP, which means the code is available to anyone, allowing developers anywhere to modify or improve it.
+Odoo is an open source ERP — meaning, the code is available to anyone — which allows developers anywhere to modify or improve it.
 Odoo has had thousands of developers work on its apps.
 It’s user-friendly and allows customers to build ecommerce websites, manage projects and timesheets, run inventory, and more.

 ERP and CRM Integration